Zenerika/ace/README.md

 </dl>
 <dl>
     <dt> Organizing the routes/middleware, so that all three database models/tables worked cohesively (User/Dog/Shopping Cart).
-    <dd>  We were able to use the #if and #each Handelbar methods to accomplish connect/show/hide the approporiate pieces.
+    <dd>  We were able to use the #if and #each Handelbar methods to connect, show and hide the approporiate pieces.
 </dl>